 When will Duplex roll out?

-Surprisingly, Google says beta testing will start this summer for some tasks including making reservations and checking business opening hours, however a full launch of this technology feels like a long way off.
-There's a lot to work through here, and there's still so much we don't know.
-What if it reaches an automated responder and suddenly it's a robot face-off?
+After speaking with Google, seeing the demonstrations earlier this year and simply seeing how advanced the technology is, this feels like somewhat of a surprise.
+After all, there's still quite a lot we don't know - what if it reaches an automated responder and suddenly it's a robot face-off?
 What about the potential for abuses of this technology?
 There's a lot to think about.

 "We're still developing this technology and we actually want to work hard to get this right, get the user experience and the expectation right for both businesses and users," said Pichai at I/O. "But done correctly, it will save time for people and generate a lot of value for businesses."